-The Sony FX30 and Sony FX3 share the same body design and dimensions, making them fully compatible with the same accessories.
+The Sony FX30 and Sony FX3 share the same body design and dimensions, ensuring full compatibility with the same accessories.
 If you’re a photographer who owns both cameras, you can easily swap accessories between them without any hassle.

-Here is my list of accessories I go to every time I’m setting up a new camera.
+Here is my list of accessories that I use every time I set up a new camera.

-I’ll keep this list simple and skip the heavy-duty gear like rails or matte boxes, which are more suited for studio work or large-scale productions.
+I’ll keep this list simple and skip the heavy-duty gear, such as rails or matte boxes, which are more suited for studio work or large-scale productions.

 Also, check out the complete list of Sony E Mount Lenses.